CodeUpJewell/Build-a-vanilla-weather-app-using-HTML-CSS-JavaScript/README.md

     • Restful API fetch to return current weather data.
     • Search bar where you can input cities or countries to find out the weather.
-    • Display Screen: It displays the location, date and current degrees in Fahrenheit as well as the hi-low for results.

 v2 Project enhancements: